Toucaan/toucaan.research/posts/2019-09-30-toucaan-introduction.md

 Written by: Marvin Danig, CEO & Cofounder of Bubblin Superbooks.
 Follow me on [Twitter](https://twitter.com/marvindanig) or [Github](https://github.com/marvindanig) perhaps?

-Reviewed by: Sonica Arora, CTO of Bubblin Superbooks.
+Super thankful to [Sonica Arora](https://bubblin.io/sonica), Abigail Rennmeyer, Varun Singh and Nilesh Trivedi for helping me review this post for accuracies.

-**P.S.:** It's likely that some of you viewed this site on your desktop.
-If you did that I recommend you visiting us on your iPad!
+**P.S.:** It is likely that some of you viewed this article on your desktop or mobile.
+If you did that, I recommend you bookmarking us on the iPad! :-)